University of Manitoba: Board of Governors

 It is required to make an annual report to Manitoba's Lieutenant Governor in Council and send it to the Minister of Education.
 The Board also has the power to appoint president, vice-presidents, deans, the librarian, comptroller, and members of academic staff.

 Senate

 Senate, as per the University of Manitoba Act, is the University of Manitoba's senior academic governing body, and has authority over academic matters.
 The Senate was established in 1936 to replace the University council in order to provide more equal representation between faculties and the affiliated colleges.

-The Senate is also composed of: